 Have you ever felt like you want to be in charge of the world, all of it under you?
 Then the summit of Mount Kilimanjaro is where you need to be.
 With the rich snow on the mountain, the experience is simply breathtaking.
 It’s the highest mountain in Africa rising up to 19, 308 ft.
 However here is the catch, you should be ready to rub shoulders with the altitude.
 Not to worry, it’s worth the take.

-The Simien Mountains of Ethiopia are a global Heritage site consisting of 4500 meters tall pinnacles, valleys and plateaux which home animals like caracal, ibex, gelada and wolves.
-When you hike Simien Mountains, get ready to experience extraordinary cloud wrapped peaks and hills, landscapes, waterfalls, streams and deep gorges.
+The Simien Mountains of Ethiopia are a global Heritage site consisting of 4500 meters tall pinnacles, valleys, and plateaux which home animals like caracal, ibex, gelada, and wolves.
+When you hike Simien Mountains, get ready to experience extraordinary cloud-wrapped peaks and hills, landscapes, waterfalls, streams, and deep gorges.

 If your aim is heading to Central Africa, well then you might want to get a spectacular trek to Mt Mulanje.
-With a 3000 meters peak, it’s the highest in Central Africa with wealthy variety of trails all for you to choose from.
-The trails drive you via dramatic waterfalls, forests and green valleys.
+With a 3000 meters peak, it’s the highest in Central Africa with a wealthy variety of trails all for you to choose from.
+The trails drive you via dramatic waterfalls, forests, and green valleys.
 As if that’s not sufficient, you can spot plenty of wildlife like dassies and monkeys.
-Always, carry a good camera for travel to record this awesome scenarios.
+Always, carry a good camera for travel to record this awesome scenario.
 What more is there to ask for?

-Hiking trails are in dozens each one of them offering a special view of Blyde region.
+Hiking trails are in dozens each one of them offering a special view of the Blyde region.
 Leopard Trail is amongst the best hikes which lead to Three Rondavels.
 Three Rondavels are rocks that are round and massive believed to be huts reminiscent of indigenous people.

 The 85 km, a four day trail shall lead you to the world’s 2ndlargest canyon- Fish River Canyon.
-Now this hike is not for everyone because it requires strength, fitness and strength.
+Now, this hike is not for everyone because it requires strength, fitness, and strength.
 Once you begin, there’s no looking back.
 It is a tough trail for certain.